moeinhe83/Colored-circles/README.md

-This Program Makes A Beautiful Model For You With Colored Circles
+This Program Makes A Beautiful Model For You With Colored Circles.

-Generate Colored Circles With Python
+Generate Colored Circles With Python.

 Programming Language ===> Python